HD 21389

 HD 21389 is a supergiant variable star in reflection nebula VdB 15, in the constellation Camelopardalis.
 It has the variable star designation CE Camelopardalis, abbreviated CE Cam.
+It is a magnitude 4.5 star, and is visible to the naked eye.
 This object is part of the Camelopardalis OB1 association.
 The near-identical member CS Camelopardalis lies half a degree to the north.

 Since 1943, the spectrum of CE Cam has served as one of the stable anchor points by which other stars are classified.
+In 1983, John R. Percy and Douglas L. Welch announced their discovery that HD 21389 is a variable star.
+It was given its variable star designation in 1997.